 One of the most common reasons to repot a ZZ plant is growth.
-If a ZZ plant grows too large for its current container, the plant’s roots may fill the pot.
-If you see roots protruding through the top of the soil or through the drainage holes in the bottom of the pot, that’s a sign that your plant needs a larger container.
+If a ZZ plant grows too large for its current container, its roots may fill the pot.
+If you see roots protruding through the top of the soil or the drainage holes in the bottom of the pot, that’s a sign that your plant needs a larger container.

-When plant growth exceeds container size and it’s left for too long, the plant’s roots may become pot-bound or root-bound.
-This means that the roots may form a dense mat, or encircle the entire container.
-Neither situation is good for your ZZ plant’s health/
+When plant growth exceeds container size, and it’s left for too long, the plant’s roots may become pot-bound or root-bound.
+This means that the roots may form a dense mat or encircle the entire container.
+Neither situation is suitable for your ZZ plant’s health.

 Roots that are too tightly packed cannot take up the water and nutrients that the plant needs to survive and thrive.
-Your ZZ plant’s foliage growth depends on root growth, so the entire plant suffers when there’s not enough space for roots to do their work.
+Your ZZ plant’s foliage growth depends on root growth, so the entire plant suffers when there’s insufficient space for roots to do their work.

 Repotting may also be necessary due to disease or pest infestation.
 Issues like mold, root rot, fungus gnats, and other soil-related issues may be resolved by repotting a plant in a fresh potting mix.

 That fresh potting mix will also provide your ZZ plant with the nutrients it needs.
-Over time, the soil in a container will give up all its nutrients, making it difficult for plants to get their food.
+Over time, the soil in a container will give up all its nutrients, making it difficult for plants to get their food (which can lead to yellowing or droopy ZZ plants).
 Repotting helps replenish the essential macronutrients and micronutrients that ZZ plants need to thrive and grow.

 How Often Do ZZ Plants Need Repotting?

 ZZ plants grow slowly, so they don’t need frequent repotting.
 Usually, you should repot your ZZ plant about once every two or three years.